Software performance management

-In IT operations context, software performance management is the subset of tools and processes in IT Operations which deals with the collection, monitoring, and analysis of performance metrics.
+In IT operations, software performance management is the subset of tools and processes in IT Operations which deals with the collection, monitoring, and analysis of performance metrics.
 These metrics can indicate to IT staff whether a system component is up and running (available), or that the component is behaving in an abnormal way that would impact its ability to function correctly—much like how a doctor may measure pulse, respiration, and temperature to measure how the human body is "operating".
 This type of monitoring originated with computer network components, but has now expanded into monitoring other components such as servers and storage devices, as well as groups of components organized to deliver specific services and Business Service Management).

 Types and categories

 Types and categories of IT performance management include: